-Rather than rigidly blocking each scene, let's hit our story beats by following the characters as they explore and discover the kitchen, creating a sense of freedom, dynamism, and spontaneity in their decisions, making the environment, the family, and the story feel as if it is unfolding in front of our eyes.
+Rather than rigidly blocking each scene, let's hit our story beats by following the characters as they explore and discover the kitchen.
+Creating a sense of freedom, dynamism, and spontaneity in their decisions.
+Making the environment, the family, and the story feel as if it is unfolding in front of our eyes.

-We'll shoot with two cameras in an observational, reactive style, creating an intimacy between the audience and our characters as we capture their actions and reactions, those unscripted, organic human moments, and the general chaos of family life.
+We'll shoot with two cameras in an observational, immersive style, creating an intimacy between the audience and our characters.
+Capturing their actions and reactions, those unscripted, organic human moments, and the general chaos of family life.